By Rakiya A,Muhammad

 According to the state coordinator, the project received N150 million of the state government’s counterpart money.

-“We heard the announcement on the radio about AGILE that parents of girls who are out of school should send them to school even if they do not have a uniform; the program will support them,” says Malama Mariya Mohammed from the Gidan Ganaku area of Sokoto.
+“We heard the announcement on the radio about AGILE that parents of girls who are out of school should send them to school even if they do not have a uniform; the programme will support them,” says Malama Mariya Mohammed from the Gidan Ganaku area of Sokoto.

 Due to the family’s financial circumstances and her husband’s illness, the mother of five—four girls and one boy—discloses that her daughters had stopped attending school.

-“Since I lack the wherewithal, they were all at home,” she says.”
-With the support that the government aims to provide, we are pleased that our children can return to school; everyone desires progress.”
+“Since I lack the means, they were all at home,” she says.
+“With government support, we are glad our children can return to school; everyone seeks progress.”

 “Despite policies aiming for progress, entrenched mindsets and systemic inefficiencies impede their implementation,” she notes.